+Remote and hybrid work.
+Adoption of AI tools.
+Expanded use of contractors.
+Layoffs and hiring freezes.
 The workforce is evolving rapidly, which means keeping an organization’s data secure can be a constantly moving target.

 That’s where data protection comes into play.

-In this article, you’ll discover all you need to know about protecting your data — including how to prevent damage to your company’s finances or reputation without disruptive policies that impede employee productivity.
+This article provides comprehensive insights into protecting your data — including how to prevent damage to your company’s finances or reputation without disruptive policies that impede employee productivity.

 What is data protection?

-Data protection is the set of systems and processes that guard an organization’s data against loss, leak, theft and unavailability.
+Data protection is the set of systems and processes that guard an organization’s data against loss, leak, theft, and unavailability.
 A robust data protection practice monitors all data by sifting through trusted data movements to detect risky behaviors — allowing security teams to use their time efficiently.

-Data protection is essential as it helps companies prevent data breaches, exfiltration, downtime and damage to reputation and finances.
+Data protection is essential as it helps companies prevent data breaches, exfiltration, downtime, and damage to reputation and finances.
 Organizations must also enforce data protection to restore lost or corrupted data and meet regulatory requirements.

 This practice has become increasingly necessary as workforces grow in volatility and risk unauthorized data removal.